allanscu/rails-devise/README.md

 ReebReeb
 ================
-Welcome to ReebReeb - a fanboy web application for Monkish Brewing Compnay and other breweries around the world.
+Welcome to ReebReeb - a fanboy web application for the Monkish Brewing Company and other breweries around the world (in the future).
 ReebReeb is BeerBeer backwards.
 The purpose of this project is to show a proof of work for the following languages and tools:
 - Rails 5.1.5
-- Ruby 2.5.0
+- Ruby 2.4.2p198
 - PostgreSQL 10
 - Heroku
 - Puma web server